National Gallery of Art, Washington D.C.

 National Gallery of Art, Washington D.C. (must see)

-If you're an art enthusiast and touring D.C. for a day or two, you wouldn't want to miss The National Gallery of Art in Washington, D.C. for the world!
+If you're an art lover, you wouldn't want to miss The National Gallery of Art in Washington, D.C., for the world!

-Curiously enough, this national center of visual art and culture was founded as a private gift to the nation.
-In 1936, Andrew W. Mellon, a true philanthropist at heart, offered to fund the Gallery and donate his entire, and rather substantial, personal art collection to get it started.
-Sadly, he himself died before the gallery got underway.
+Curiously enough, this national center of visual art was founded as a private gift to the nation.
+In 1936, Andrew W. Mellon, a banker and true philanthropist at heart, offered to fund the Gallery and donated his entire, and rather substantial, personal collection to get it started.
+Sadly, he himself died before the gallery got underway, but his vision carried on.

-When the National Gallery of Art opened for the first time in 1941, its collection consisted solely of Mellon’s artworks, including 126 paintings and 26 sculptures.
-Today, the Gallery is home to more than 150,000 works by more than 13,000 artists, including paintings, sculpture, decorative arts, photographs, prints, and drawings, spanning the history of Western art from the Middle Ages to the present, and showcasing some of the triumphs of human creativity!
+When the National Gallery of Art opened for the first time in 1941, its collection consisted solely of Mellon’s artworks: 126 paintings and 26 sculptures.
+Today, the Gallery holds more than 150,000 works by more than 13,000 artists, including paintings, sculpture, decorative items, photographs, prints, and drawings, spanning the history of Western art from the Middle Ages to the present, and showcasing some of the triumphs of human creativity!

-If you come early, make sure to climb upstairs to the central atrium for the best photos of the amazing space with massive columns and fountain under a Pantheonic dome.
-When in need of fresh air, check out the Gallery’s sculpture garden next door!
+If you come early, climb upstairs to the central atrium for the best views in the building: massive columns, a fountain, and a grand Pantheonic dome.
+And when you find yourself in need of fresh air, check out the Gallery’s outdoor sculpture garden.

 Download The GPSmyCity App